 The answer lay in developing partnerships between the private and public sector on the one hand, and national, provincial and local government on the other.

 “Particularly in the areas of municipal water conservation demand management, as well as in the agriculture sector.
+This is the way to go to reduce the risk, particularly in the Vaal.”

 The government needed to foster incentive schemes to encourage and promote such partnerships, Meyer said.